In2ItChicago/In2ItChicago/readme.md

 This is the same behavior as `-d` but for the scheduler.
 More information about the scheduler will be discussed in a subsequent section.

 - `-n or --spider-name`
+Example: `./start.sh -n library`.
 Only run the specified spider instead of all of them.
 Must match the `name` variable that's defined on the spider class.
 No effect when used with `-s`.

+- `service names`
+Example: `./start.sh -v -n library event_service event_processor postgres`.
+Trailing keywords indicate which docker services to start if you do not want to start all of them.

 #### Other Settings
 The following settings are defined in `event_processor/config.py`: